ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Client nonce - cryptographically random onetime use string
   * Find secret proof - i.e. hmac(`<find-secret [from public-peer-file-section-B]>`, "proof:" + `<client-nonce>` + ":" + expires))
   * Find proof expires
+  * Context - this identifier is combined with the remote peer's context to form the "requester:reply" context ID for the MLS layer as well as the userFrag for ICE negotiation.
-  * Peer secret (encrypted) - peer secret is a random key which is then encrypted using the public key of the peer receiving the find request
+  * Peer secret (encrypted) - peer secret is a random passphrase which is then encrypted using the public key of the peer receiving the find request - this key is password used for ICE negotiation
   * Location details
     * Location ID of requesting location
     * Contact ID of requesting location
     * Location details
-  * Location candidate contact addresses for peer location, each containing transport, IP, port, usernameFrag, password and priority (note: password is encrypted using the peer secret and the IV is the hash of the username frag)
+  * Location candidate contact addresses for peer location, each containing:
+    * transport
+    * if class is "ice":
+      * transport
+      * type - "host" or "srflx" or "prflx" or "relay"
+      * IP
+      * port
+      * priority
+      * related IP (optional, mandatory if type is "srflx" or "prflx" or "relay")
+      * related port (optional)
+    * if class is "finder-relay":
+      * transport - either "multiplexed-json-mls/tcp" or "multiplexed-json-mls/secure-web-socket"
+      * type - "relay"
+      * host - host where to connect to the finder relay
+      * port - port to connect to the finder relay
+      * access token - token as returned during peer finder session create
+      * access secret proof (encrypted) - encrypted version of access secret proof, proof = hmac(`<access-secret>`, "finder-relay-access-validate:" + `<context>` + ":" + `<expires>` + ":" + `<access-token>` + ":channel-map"), encrypted using key = hmac(`<peer-secret>`, "proof:" + `<access-token>`), iv=hash(`<access-token>`)
+      * access secret proof expiry - expiry time of the access secret proof
   * Signed by peer making request

 ### Security Considerations